bcgov/digital.gov.bc.ca/strapi-app/README.md

 ## Development of Plugins

 When building new plugins for the strapi app there will be multiple package.json files in the strapi container.
-To ensure these libraries get installed when deploying the app in Openshift, add a version of this command to the strapi Dockerfile.  (note use yarn instead of npm for consistency with package manager in the route of the project.)
+To ensure these libraries get installed when deploying the app in Openshift, the Dockerfile for strapi must be modified.
+The following command:

 ```
 RUN cd plugins/wysiwyg/ && \

-    npm install && \
+    yarn install && \

     cd ../../ && \

-    npm install pg --save && \

-    npm install && \

-    npm run build
 ```

+enters the specific plugin folder and installs the needed packages before returning to the root of the project.
+Any new pluging requires a similar install line in the strapi docker file.